dnigh45/Yolo_Detection_of_Bacteria_on_Agar/README.md

 If you require an explanation of these results, please see [here](https://blog.paperspace.com/mean-average-precision/).

 ## Exploratory Modeling
-For my second model, I improved on our first model.
+For my second model, I improved on my first model.
 Using the pretrained weights from the YOLO repository, I performed a 10 epoch training regement.
 This vastly improved my performance.

 Metrics: